The Queen's husband Prince Philip will take part in his final public meeting before he officially retires from royal duties.

 Since the Duke of Edinburgh's Award was launched in 1956, millions of young people have taken part in the scheme.

-Philip also has a reputation for speaking his mind, and sometimes his comments caused some embarrassment.
+Philip also has a reputation for speaking his mind, and sometimes his comments have caused some people embarrassment.

 However, he is also praised by many for his dedication and his unique way of doing things.